 - 17.3 ounces Puff Pastry 1 package with 2 sheets inside

 - 8 ounces Farmer's cheese ricotta or cream cheese

 - 1 tablespoon rum to soak the raisins

 - 1 teaspoon vanilla extract

-Brush each pastry with a mixture of egg and a little bit of milk.
+- Brush each pastry with a mixture of eggs.

-Sprinkle with powder sugar and serve warm or cold.
+- Sprinkle with powdered sugar and serve warm or cold.